 In the past, the time I place a stop loss in my trade, it gets hit and I make a loss in that trade.

 Are you experiencing the same when you place a stop loss in your trade?
-If you are one of those peoples who are experiencing the same, this article will help you where were you wrong while placing a stop loss.
+If you are one of those people who are experiencing the same, this article will help you where were you wrong while placing a stop loss.

 Let us first understand what exactly a stop loss means.